bdwyertech/go-healthz/README.md

 This is a simple web service designed to enable simple health checks for services which otherwise do not expose their own.

-Go-Healthz performs health checks are performed in real-time, per request.
+Health checks are performed in real-time, per request.
 For this reason, a flexible caching mechanism has been implemented with sane defaults to prevent "expensive" checks from degrading performance.
-Even so, on AWS, you'd want to limit inbound traffic from the Load Balancer only because the Load Balancers are the source of health check traffic.
+Even so, on AWS, you'd want to limit inbound traffic from the Load Balancer only as they are the source of health check traffic.

-Frequency can be configured which will cache the results for the specified period of time.
-This value is a [Go Duration String](https://golang.org/pkg/time/#ParseDuration)
+Both caching and timeouts are configurable.
+They both default to 5s, with timeouts limited to a maximum of 20s.
+Both accept a [Go Duration String](https://golang.org/pkg/time/#ParseDuration).

 ### Global Route
 The global `/` route returns a 200 if all commands & services are healthy, and a 503 Service Unavailable if unhealthy.